-change includes permitting greater diversity and capacity of uses while allowing incremental development in the short term (See page 42 for details). lane street.
+change includes permitting greater diversity and capacity of uses while allowing incremental development in the short term (See page 42 for details). from a five lane road into a three lane street.
 This includes the addition of new crosswalks and a protected bike lane (See page 32 for details).
-The second step is a change to the The first is restriping the Boulevard from a five lane road into a three zoning ordinance to assure development will implement the vision.
+The first is restriping the Boulevard The second step is a change to the zoning ordinance to assure development will implement the vision.
 This